Donald Trump Approval Rating Today: Base Erodes, Majority Find Him Dishonest

 — Khary Penebaker (@kharyp) March 22, 2017

-As The Inquisitr reported, “Trump regrets” by Trump voters are starting to increase in daily conversation.
+As the Inquisitr reported, “Trump regrets” by Trump voters are starting to increase in daily conversation.
 One white male Republican and staunch former Trump supporter has gone public with his feelings about Donald Trump this week.

-The Washington Post reports of Kraig Moss, a single father who has attended 45 of Donald Trump’s campaign rallies, entertaining crowds with his guitar.
-He lost his son three years ago due to a heroin overdose, and sold his business and stopped paying mortgage payments so he could attend Trump rallies in a new wave of political revolution that he believed in.
+The Washington Post reports of Kraig Moss, a single father who has attended 45 of Donald Trump’s campaign rallies and entertained crowds with his guitar.
+He lost his son three years ago due to a heroin overdose and sold his business and stopped paying mortgage payments so he could attend Trump rallies in a new wave of political revolution that he believed in.

 He was rewarded for his efforts by Donald Trump himself, who spoke directly to Kraig Moss and of him to the crowds in one of the political rallies.